ShaunaTominey.jpg

 About Shauna Tominey

 Corvallis is my home.
-I grew up in Corvallis and was a student in the Corvallis K-12 public school system (Husky Elementary, Highland View Middle School, and Crescent Valley High School).
-My husband and I were married in Corvallis (20 years ago this year!) and our daughter was born here.
+I grew up in Corvallis and was a student in the Corvallis K-12 public school system (what is now Bessie Coleman Elementary, Highland View Middle School, and Crescent Valley High School).
+My husband and I were married in Corvallis (24 years ago this year!) and our daughter was born here.
 After moving around the country for school and work (military), we chose to return to Corvallis to be close to family and to raise our daughter in a community we love.

 With experience as an educator, family services professional, research scientist, and professor, I bring expertise to the Corvallis School Board related to: